Efferescent/Assist.org-Equivalent-Classes/README.md

 # Assist.org Equivalent Class Search
 This project leverages every articulation agreement available for a specified year on Assist.org, providing a comprehensive list of equivalent community college classes corresponding to a specific course at your college.

-#  Why
-At this current time, it's difficult to know all the equivalent community college classes for a specific class at your college or community college.
-Under the current system, you would need to manually pull up every single PDF for each community college which can take up to several hours.

 #  Sample Resulting Output

 <img width="807" alt="Screenshot 2023-12-01 at 5 22 07 PM" src="https://github.com/Efferescent/Assist.org-Equivalent-Classes/assets/152109516/e806f089-bdce-4632-a081-ecd6a6bc6af3">